What is ocean-bound plastic and how can you stop it?

 There’s never going to be a perfect time to start, and the world can’t wait for us to have all the right answers.
 All we need to do is start where we are, with what we have.

-There are many ways you can become an Ocean Steward and help save the ocean from plastic pollution.
+There are many ways you can join the Social Recycling movement and help save the ocean from plastic pollution.
 Here are some recommendations to get you started:

 - Find out how much plastic you consume through our Plastic Footprint Calculator, then take steps to reduce that plastic footprint.